Skip to main content

 Which company has more employees?

-LayerX has approximately 100-500 employees, while Thought Machine has approximately 500-1000.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+LayerX has about 100-500 employees; Thought Machine has about 500-1000.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are LayerX and Thought Machine competitors?